Bishop State Community College: Truck Driving Site

 The Truck Driving Site is located at 4551 Halls Mill Road in Mobile.
-It houses BSCC's commercial driver's license training program.
+It houses Bishop State's commercial driver's license training program.

 Administration and organization

-BSCC operates under five divisions: Academic Transfer (general education), Health Science Professions, Career Technical Education, Adult Education/GED and Workforce Development.
+Bishop State operates under five divisions: Academic Transfer (general education), Health Science Professions, Career Technical Education, Adult Education/GED and Workforce Development.

 A typical academic year contains two 15-week terms during the fall (August–December) and spring (January–May).
 Within the terms are two four-week accelerated sessions or mini terms.
 The full summer term is ten weeks long (May-August).
 An academic year begins on the first day of the fall term and ends on the last day of the summer term.

-BSCC's endowment had a market value of approximately $152,000 in the fiscal year that ended in 2019.
+Bishop State's endowment had a market value of approximately $152,000 in the fiscal year that ended in 2019.

 Academics and programs

-BSCC has an open admissions policy.
+Bishop State has an open admissions policy.
 The college offers dual enrollment programs to local high school students.
-In addition to its associate and certificate degree programs, BSCC offers personal enrichment, professional enhancement and career training courses.
+In addition to its associate and certificate degree programs, Bishop State offers personal enrichment, professional enhancement and career training courses.

-BSCC has transfer agreements with every public four-year institution in Alabama.
-The agreements allow students to automatically transfer after completing an associate degree at BSCC.
+Bishop State has transfer agreements with every public four-year institution in Alabama.
+The agreements allow students to automatically transfer after completing an associate degree at Bishop State Community College.

-BSCC is a Student Support Services TRIO program participant.
+Bishop State is a Student Support Services TRIO program participant.
 The government-funded program helps educationally disadvantaged and disabled students graduate from college and supports low-income and first-generation college students in achieving their career and economic goals.

 Student Life

 Student Body

-As of fall 2020, BSCC's student body consists of 2,176 students.
+As of fall 2020, Bishop State's student body consists of 2,176 students.
 There are 35 percent full time and 65 percent part time students.

 Organizations

-Several student clubs and organizations operate at BSCC, including honors societies and student government, special interest and service organizations.
+Several student clubs and organizations operate at Bishop State Community College, including honors societies and student government, special interest and service organizations.
 Campus groups include: Barbering and Hair Styling Association, College Choir, International Student Organization, Pep Squad and STEM Club.

 Athletics

-The BSCC athletic association chairs six varsity athletic programs.
+The Bishop State athletic association chairs six varsity athletic programs.
 The teams are collectively known as the Wildcats, and belong to the Alabama Community College Conference (ACCC) and Region 22 of the National Junior College Athletic Association (NJCAA).
 Men's sports include: basketball, baseball and golf.
 Women's sports include: basketball, fast-pitch softball and volleyball.